 Please read the following four statements from the Elders of Harvest Bible Chapel North Indy.
-You will be asked to affirm that you have read and acknowledged these statements before signing the application for covenant membership.
+You will be asked to affirm that you have read and acknowledged these statements before signing the application for membership.

 1. A STATEMENT ON PEACEMAKING AND RECONCILIATION